Book Series: Van der Lin #1

 - There’s not even sumptuous purple-prose and rich attention to detail and history as in Skye O’Malley.

-And for what it was, I enjoyed it very much.
+For what it was, I enjoyed this book very much.
 The sequel is another story…

-The author of this brilliant piece of fiction was really a man, Craig Broude, who republished his novels on e-format.
-I recommend reading this book with your butt firmly unclenched and enjoy this silly, unrealistic ride.
+The author of this brilliant piece of fiction, Melissa Hepburne, was really a man, Craig Broude.
+Broude republished his novels on e-format.
+So you have no reason not to read this!